 Other awards include a poetry fellowship from the National Endowment for the Arts, the Pushcart Prize, the Angoff Award from The Literary Review, the Boatwright Prize from Shenandoah, The Richard Hugo Prize from Poetry Northwest, an Associated Writing Programs Intro Award in creative non-fiction, and fellowships to the MacDowell Arts Colony.

-She is the poetry editor of Orion magazine and her poems have appeared in the Best American Poetry series, American Poetry Review, New England Review, Poetry, Ploughshares,and Tin House.
-She lives in Oxford, MS with her husband, Dustin Parsons, and their two young sons.
+Nezhukumatathil is the poetry editor of Orion magazine and her poems have appeared in the Best American Poetry series, American Poetry Review, New England Review, Poetry, Ploughshares,and Tin House.
+She lives in Oxford, MS with her husband, the writer Dustin Parsons, and their two young sons.
+She is professor of English at the University of Mississippi where she teaches creative writing and environmental literature.